Would you like to tell your story? Who is Filippo?

 I am a 24 year old boy from Riccione, I have led a normal life and I still lead it.

-This alarmed my entire family and I was banned from all sports activities: from simple gym class at school to soccer.
-In the meantime, I began a series of tests, MRIs and genetic tests for myself and my family, to understand who had transmitted the disease to me.
-I also began to visit many centers until I met Professor Olivotto in Florence, who has been following me for 4-5 years now.
+Filippo Cupparoni, Riccione City Councilor: Discovering the disease twelve years ago was certainly a turning point in my life.
+Until then, I was just another twelve-year-old: football, soccer fields, and church.
+We discovered the disease almost by accident.
+I was suffering from headaches, and a neurologist, whom I still thank today, told us to try an echocardiogram.
+That test revealed a thickening of the ventricular wall.
+This alarmed my entire family, and I was banned from all sports: from simple gym class at school to soccer.
+In the meantime, I began a series of tests, MRIs, and genetic tests for myself and my family, to determine who had transmitted the disease to me.
+I also began visiting many centers, until I met Professor Olivotto in Florence, who has been treating me for the past four or five years.

 You are currently a city councilor in Riccione, how did this passion for politics come about?